How to end a while loop in Python

 Encountered sentinel value or end of list

 A sentinel value is a special marker in your data that signals when to stop processing.
-It's a great way to end a loop when you don't know the length of the data in advance, like when reading from a file or a network stream.
+It's a useful technique when you're working with data where a specific value indicates the end of a sequence.

 - The loop's condition,

-data[index] != sentinel, checks each item against the stop value—in this case,-1. - Once the sentinel is found, the condition becomes false, and the loop terminates naturally without needing a
+data[index] != sentinel, checks each item against the special value—in this case,-1. - It also includes

 Advanced techniques for controlling while loops